 How to Apply:

-How do I know if my school is an F or D graded school?
+How do I know if my school has an Overall F or D grade?

 Please visit the New Mexico Public Education Department (PED) website to view your schools grade. http://webapp2.ped.state.nm.us/SchoolData/SchoolGrading.aspx